‘Journey Makers’ is Derwen’s travel training programme.

 Derwen College students are automatically enrolled on to the Journey Makers programme.
 As part of the programme staff will support you to access the community safely.

-Staff support students in any activity that involves going off campus: shopping, trips or travelling to work experience.
+Staff support students in any activity which involves going off campus: shopping, trips or travelling to work experience.
 While you are out and about staff will assess your safety and your potential ability to travel independently.
-You will be assessed by a member of the Independence team on your ability to complete a walking, bus or train journey independently.
+A member of the Independence team will assess your ability to complete a walking, bus or train journey independently.
 The assessment will also check your community safety knowledge.
-As a result of passing your assessment, your care plan and risk assessment will be updated.
-Furthermore you will be given a Journey Makers certificate for that journey.
+When you pass an assessment, your care plan and risk assessment will be updated.
+Furthermore you will receive a Journey Makers certificate for that journey.

 Please note – travel training assessment is always for a specific journey.
 For example, if you have been assessed for walking to/from college to Gobowen this doesn’t mean you are automatically signed off for every walking journey.

 Travel training is reviewed regularly in line with the government COVID-19 guidelines.
 It will recommence as soon as it is safe to do so.

 You will begin training for the bus assessment (Journey Makers 2) once you have passed your walking assessment (Journey Makers 1).

 The bus assessment is a journey into Oswestry to do your shopping.

 As a confident, independent traveller, Journey Makers 3, the College to Home programme is the final step in the Journey Makers assessment.
 Journey Makers 3 assesses your ability to travel home from college – and back again at holiday times.